mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 Withou multi-instance

-Notice that training a model without enable multi-enable took 21 minutes to complete
+Notice that training a model without enable multi-instance took 21 minutes to complete

 ![trainingwithoutmultiinstance](https://user-images.githubusercontent.com/94936606/222796302-0d04321f-567e-4847-a8a9-d994ee4be04c.PNG)